 What to Give Your Cat Instead

 If your cat snuck only a tiny bite of corned beef, there’s probably no reason to worry.
-If they ate a little more than a pinch, monitor them for signs of salt poisoning through eating certain foods because they would need to eat extreme quantities of salty foods.
+Cats are usually not at risk of salt poisoning through eating certain foods because they would need to eat extreme quantities of salty foods.

 You should also be aware that corned beef may contain garlic powder or onion powder, which are also toxic.
 Garlic is believed to be about five times as toxic to cats as onion, so it should especially be avoided.
 Allium poisoning can manifest through GI issues or anemia since the toxins upset the stomach and kill red blood cells.
 Your pet could develop one set of symptoms without the other type.
 For example, your cat may only display stomach upset without signs of anemia if they only ate a small amount.

-You should take your cat to the vet immediately if they begin showing signs of salt or allium toxicity since both conditions can be fatal if left untreated.
+You should take your cat to the vet immediately if it begins showing signs of salt or allium toxicity since both conditions can be fatal if left untreated.

 Unfortunately for them, cats can’t eat corned beef.
 While your cat might be able to sample a bite or two safely, corned beef contains an excessive amount of salt, which can lead to sodium poisoning.
 Additionally, meat cooked for human consumption is often seasoned with garlic and onion powder.
 Most members of the Allium family are toxic to your kitty, including garlic and onion.
 If you suspect that your cat ate a large amount of corned beef, you should monitor them for signs of poisoning and call your vet immediately.

 If you’re planning St. Patty’s Day festivities, opt for giving your cat a small amount of unseasoned, thoroughly cooked meat instead of corned beef.
-While vegetables aren’t very nutritious, you can let your cat enjoy scanty servings of vegetables—unless they’ve been seasoned with garlic and onion powder, of course.
+While vegetables are not very nutritious, you can let your cat enjoy scanty servings of vegetables—unless they’ve been seasoned with garlic and onion powder, of course.